1dotd4/git-overview/README.md

 # Git Overview
-A simple overview of many git repositories.
+Save time on conflicts

+For developers with many repositories who need to track many repositories at once to see where other are working, the _git-overview is a simple overview of many git repositories_ that show in an organized way the latest changes of tracked repositories.
+Unlike git, this program aggregates multiple changes from many repositories in a simple web based dashboard.

 ## Main features
 - User status and current working branch and repository.